Ketel Marte Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants have a 3.96 team ERA that ranks 11th across all MLB pitching staffs.
+- The Giants' 3.96 team ERA ranks 11th among all MLB pitching staffs.

-- Giants pitchers combine to allow the 10th-fewest home runs in baseball (78 total, one per game).
+- Giants pitchers combine to allow 79 home runs (one per game), the ninth-fewest in baseball.

-- Webb (6-6) gets the starting nod for the Giants in his 16th start of the season.
-He has a 3.39 ERA in 98 1/3 innings pitched, with 96 strikeouts.

-- His last time out came on Sunday against the Los Angeles Dodgers, when the right-hander went seven innings, surrendering two earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.